stevenpstansberry/iot-health-sync/README.md

 - The S3 Lambda Access Point ensures that data stripped of PII is archived in compliance with privacy regulations.

+### Compute Orchestration

+- AWS Lambda functions to trigger job execution on EC2 instances for scalability and efficiency.

 ### Backend

 - Spring Boot for REST APIs and cron job orchestration.